DocSocial/DocSocial/README.md

 docsocial.cf -- Master redirect version, to get around internet blocking

 docsocial2.ml -- Temporary unblock version, this WILL change.
-If it gets taken down, docsocial.cf will be changed to a new domain.
+If it gets taken down, docsocial.cf will be changed to redirect to a new domain.

 chatthing.rf.gd  -- Old broken version